Pezebuike/Azure-Traffic-Manager/README.md

 -> Go to Azure portal

--> Serach for Traffic Manager Profiles
+-> Search for Traffic Manager Profiles

 -> Hit on create

--> Provide name, Routing method you want, Subscription and Resource Group and click on **ADD**
+-> Provide name, Routing method you want ( I have selected **Priority**), Subscription and Resource Group and click on **ADD**

--> Go to endpoints in Traffic Manager and add your endpoints
+-> Go to endpoints in Traffic Manager and add your servers

 -> Once the endpoints are online you can see the echo message by using traffic manager Url